 Businesses run by the highest-paid CEOs are some of the most underperforming companies, research firm MSCI said.

-Their study saw little evidence linking large pay to long-term stock performance.
+saw little evidence linking large pay to long-term stock performance.
 More surprisingly, CEOs who are paid less were found to earn larger investment returns.

 “In fact, we found a small but consistently negative relationship, a possible indicator that superior performance may have been linked to lower rather than higher pay awards,” the report said.